Thomas T. Fauntleroy (lawyer): Career

 As the American Civil War began, the elder Fauntleroy gave up his U.S. Army commission and returned to Virginia, where he lived with this son.
 He had accepted a commission as general in the Virginia militia, but not a Confederate States Army commission, unlike two of his sons (this Fauntleroy's brothers).
 His eldest son C. M. Fauntleroy also resigned his U.S. Navy commission, but the ship he commanded, the CSS Rappahannock, was never permitted to leave European waters.
 His brother Dr. Archibald Magill Fauntleroy served as a Confederate surgeon.

 Despite health problems following the Civil War, after agreeing not to again own enslaved people and receiving a presidential pardon on September 29, 1865, Fauntleroy resumed his legal practice and political career.

-In 1877, he and Nimrod Whitacre ousted the previous men representing Frederick County in the Virginia House of Delegates, but after subsequent redistricting, E. P. Dandridge became the sole representative of Winchester and Frederick County.
+In 1877, Fauntleroy and Nimrod Whitacre ousted the previous men representing Frederick County in the Virginia House of Delegates, but after subsequent redistricting, Edmund P. Dandridge became the sole representative of Winchester and Frederick County.
 In 1879 Fauntleroy became the Secretary of the Commonwealth of Virginia, a position appointed by the Governor.